Honors Program & Lasch Fellowship

 To graduate with honors in history, students must, in addition to the regular department degree requirements:

-- Complete an additional 300W-level history course (not including HIS 393W)
+- Complete an additional 300W-level history course (that is two total--not including HIS 389H or HIS 393H)

 - Have a departmental cumulative grade-point average of at least 3.7

-- Complete a distinguished research paper under the direction of a faculty advisor
+- Complete a distinguished research paper of approximately 9,000 words under the direction of a faculty advisor

 This thesis must be of at least A- quality in order to secure honors.

-Seniors who hope to graduate with honors typically start on their thesis in the fall semester, either by taking a 300W-level seminar in an area relevant to their topic, or by arranging to take HIS 391: Independent Readings or HIS 393: Senior Project with their likely honors advisor in order to begin their research.
+Seniors who hope to graduate with honors typically start on their thesis in the fall semester, either by taking a 300W-level seminar in an area relevant to their topic, or by arranging to take HIS 389H: Senior Thesis with their thesis advisor in order to begin their research.

-In the spring, while completing their thesis, honors students ordinarily register for HIS 393W: Senior Project.
-We also strongly encourage all honors students to take the optional two-credit HIS 398: Honors Seminar, which meets once a month in the spring semester.
-The purpose of the honors seminar is to provide a forum in which students present preliminary versions of their senior thesis and get critical response from both their student peers and the director of the honors program.
-The program culminates with a half-day honors colloquium at the end of the spring semester.
+In the spring, while completing their thesis, honors students ordinarily register for HIS 393H: Senior Thesis.
+We also strongly encourage all honors students to take the optional two-credit HIS 399H: Honors Seminar, which meets once a month in the spring semester.
+The purpose of the honors seminar is to provide a forum in which students present preliminary versions of their senior thesis, get critical response from both their student peers and the director of the honors program, and prepare to present their research at the Honors Colloquium.
+The Honors Colloquium is a half-day event at which Honors Program participants present their research for a small audience.

 Requirements for Distinction in History